bengler/omniauth-origo/README.md

 #OmniAuth 1.0 Origo (OAuth 2) strategy

-This gem is designed to work with the in-beta OmniAuth 1.0 library.
+This gem is designed to work with the in-beta OmniAuth 1.0 library against Origo.no

 It will not be officially released on RubyGems.org until OmniAuth 1.0 is released.